Orange-cake/SocketProgramming/README.md

 		   -t: Enable timestamps in logs
 	-time=timeout: Enable a timeout of "timeout" milliseconds of no input before the socket is closed.
 Defualts to no timeout.
 ```
+The server object implements Thread and functions properly in my cursory testing of having a multithreaded driver, but this is yet unimplemented.
 ### ClientDriver
 ```
 Usage: java ClientDriver address port [-v] [-t]